 This visa allows Lawful Permanent Residents to bring their siblings to the US.
 Besides the siblings, their spouses, and unmarried children who are under 21 years old can also apply for this visa.

 Visa holders have many benefits.
 For example, they can work without obtaining an Employment Authorization Document (EDA).
 They can also continue their studies in the US.
 Unfortunately, all eligible people cannot receive their F4 visas immediately due to an annual cap.
 Therefore in most cases, the applicants for this visa have to wait for a long time to become current their priority date.

 All people who want to obtain this visa must consider the following conditions:

-- you need to have a sibling who has Lawful Permanent Residents.
+- You need to have a sibling who has Lawful Permanent Resident.

 - If you are married, your spouse and single offspring under the age of 21 may also be eligible for this visa.